Skip to content

 LANE: The band on your shirt.

-Todd’s shirt shows the cover artwork for the 1998 album End Hits.
+Todd’s shirt features cover artwork from Fugazi’s 1998 album End Hits.

-— Fugazi is a US post-hardcore band that formed in 1986.
-“They are noted for their style-transcending music, DIY ethical stance, manner of business practice, and contempt for the music industry” (Wikipedia).
+• Fugazi is a US post-hardcore band founded in 1986.
+“They were noted for their style-transcending music, DIY ethical stance, manner of business practice, and contempt for the music industry” (Wikipedia).
 Though not officially disbanded, the group has been on hiatus since 2003.

-— The word “fugazi” is a slang term for a fake, counterfeit, or imposter; it was used prominently in the 1997 mob movie Donnie Brasco to refer to counterfeit jewelry.
-In a usage originating in the Vietnam era, it can also refer to something that is beyond recovery or repair.
+• The word “fugazi” is a slang term for a fake, counterfeit, or imposter; it was used prominently in the 1997 mob movie Donnie Brasco, for example, to refer to counterfeit jewelry.
+Fittingly, Todd’s shirt is likely unlicensed, as Fugazi is known for not selling merchandise.
+In a usage originating in the Vietnam era, the term can also refer to something that is beyond recovery or repair.

 LORELAI: You’re nervous?
 You don’t have some guy staring at you like he’s Cher, and you’re the kid from Mask!

-— Mask is a 1985 US biographical film directed by Peter Bogdanovich.
-It tells the story of Roy “Rocky” Dennis (Eric Stoltz), a boy with a rare disease called craniodiaphyseal displasia.
-The condition is sometimes referred to as lionitis “due to the disfiguring cranial enlargements that it causes” (Wikipedia).
-Rocky’s mother, Florence “Rusty” Dennis (Cher), is determined to give him as normal a life as possible and advocates on his behalf.
-Contrary to Lorelai’s quip, Cher’s character is the one defending Rocky against staring, not staring at him herself.
+• Mask is a 1985 US biographical film directed by Peter Bogdanovich.
+It tells the story of Roy “Rocky” Dennis (Eric Stoltz), a boy with a rare disorder called craniodiaphyseal displasia.
+The condition is sometimes referred to as lionitis “due to the disfiguring cranial enlargements that it causes. … Rocky’s mother, Florence ‘Rusty’ Dennis (Cher), is determined to give him as normal a life as possible” (Wikipedia) and advocates on his behalf, contrary to what Lorelai implies.

 TODD: Beethoven!